That’s what lacking confidence is costing you!

-As both coach and client, I have been blessed with the opportunity to work with some truly amazing and inspiring people.
-I am eternally grateful to be “sandwiched” somewhere in the middle of what I perceive as some of the most accomplished and the most aspiring people on this planet.
-I am always fascinated by the exchange of ideas and perspectives that are shared.
+As both coach and client, I am blessed with the opportunity to work with some truly amazing and inspiring people.
+As a result, I am eternally grateful to be “sandwiched” somewhere in the middle of what I perceive as some of the most accomplished and the most aspiring people on this planet.
+On top of that, I am always fascinated by the exchange of ideas and perspectives that are shared.
 I have come to believe we are all both teacher and student, giver and receiver and ultimately here together on one journey committed to, and on some level, obligated to, carry each other along the way.

 Unfortunately, I have also witnessed what, at best, are living in mediocrity.
 Why do intelligent, hardworking, and competent people seem to underperform or just accept less?
 I have researched this and tried to analyze it deeply.
 I have discussed this with some of the most successful people I know at length.
 There is only one answer that comes up consistently.
 At the core of every theory is one common denominator: lack of confidence.

 When we think of people who struggle with self-assurance, many blatant images come to mind but seldom do we consider the subtle and insidious costs and consequences.